MicrosoftDocs/cpp-docs/docs/windows/creating-a-new-toolbar-button.md

      The image will appear on your toolbar as a new button.

- For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide.* For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resource strings to properties, see [Creating Resource Files for Desktop Apps](/dotnet/framework/resources/creating-resource-files-for-desktop-apps).
+ For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide*.
+For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resource strings to properties, see [Creating Resource Files for Desktop Apps](/dotnet/framework/resources/creating-resource-files-for-desktop-apps).
 For information on globalization and localization of resources in managed apps, see [Globalizing and Localizing .NET Framework Applications](/dotnet/standard/globalization-localization/index).

-### Requirements
+## Requirements
  MFC or ATL

 ## See Also
  [Toolbar Button Properties](../windows/toolbar-button-properties.md)
  [Creating, Moving, and Editing Toolbar Buttons](../windows/creating-moving-and-editing-toolbar-buttons.md)
  [Toolbar Editor](../windows/toolbar-editor.md)